susiexsun/fraud_detection/README.md

 #### The Deliverables:
 - Model that minimizes false negatives
 - Interactive front-end dashboard that receives and classifies a live stream of data

-This project was built over 48 hours as a collaboration between myself and Kevin Lee (kmlee17).

 # The Features